 Write for a Free Booklet: Howard Bishop's Crusade to Decontaminate America

-The story of a man who wanted to make the United States a healthier place and the sometimes fuzzy line between science and quackery.
+The man who wanted to make the United States a healthier place and the sometimes fuzzy line between science and quackery.

 Howard Berkey Bishop often told the story of how in the 1930s he began a campaign to rid the world of addictive substances.
 While driving his usual route from his home in Summit, New Jersey, to his fluorine plant in Easton, Pennsylvania, he spotted a hitchhiker on the side of the road.
 Bishop stopped and waved to the young man to get in the car.
 After a few minutes of small talk the hitchhiker realized he was in for more than a car ride.